 Rosa del Duca

-Rosa del Duca is a writer, teacher and musician.
+Rosa del Duca is a writer, journalist and musician.
 She grew up a tomboy in rural Montana, where she joined the Army National Guard at seventeen.
 During her six-year contract, she became not only a conscientious objector, but a feminist and unlikely rebel.
 That tumultuous time is the focus of her memoir, Breaking Cadence: One Woman's War Against the War, from Ooligan Press, and her companion podcast, Breaking Cadence: Insights From a Modern-Day Conscientious Objector.

 Breaking Cadence in the News:

 Feature in Democratic Left: Adolescent Dreams, Adult Nightmares

 Interview with anti-war podcast Fortress on a Hill

 Op Ed on Alternet: How exactly do you prove you are a conscientious objector?

 "A page-turner, a gripping blow-by-blow account of how Rosa del Duca's immersion in military culture comes to a crisis point when her conscience awakens." -- Glen David Gold, author of Carter Beats the Devil

 "It’s hard to believe that a 17-year-old who can’t vote or drink can go to war.
 Del Duca’s experience as one of those teens — who joined the National Guard to pay for college and then finds herself on the verge of being sent to fight a war she thinks is morally wrong — is as harrowing as they come." --Julia Scheeres, author of NYT bestseller Jesus Land and A Thousand Lives